 After surveying hundreds of Product Managers across industries and backgrounds, I’ve found that only about 20% of PMs working in IoT have hardware experience.
 By contrast, over 76% of them are familiar with managing software products.

 But in IoT, hardware and software work together across the IoT Technology Stack.
 And managing hardware products requires very different skills than managing software.
-That is one of the reasons why building IoT products can be very daunting for new and even seasoned IoT Product Managers.
+That is one of the reasons why building IoT devices can be very daunting for new and even seasoned IoT Product Managers.

 If you’re an IoT PM who comes from a software background, take a minute to arm yourself with the information in this post.
 You’ll be glad you did next time you talk with Hardware Engineering teams or are faced with a hardware-related challenge.